-Six Chinese students have been named recipients of the 2021 Tohoku University Professor Fujino Incentive Award.
-They were given their certificates at a ceremony on September 24 at the former lecture hall of Chinese literary figure Lu Xun.
+Five students received the 2022 Professor Fujino Incentive Award from Tohoku University President Hideo Ohno on September 26, at a ceremony held at the former lecture hall of Chinese literary figure Lu Xun.

-Genkuro Fujino, for whom the award is named, was Lu Xun's favourite professor when the author was a student at Sendai Medical College, the forerunner of Tohoku University.
-Lu Xun would later immortalize his time in Sendai in a famous short story titled "Professor Fujino."
+Genkuro Fujino, for whom the award is named, was the beloved professor of Lu Xun when the author was a student at Sendai Medical College, the forerunner of Tohoku University.
+Lu Xun would later immortalize his time in Sendai in a famous short story titled "Mr. Fujino."

 The Tohoku University Professor Fujino Incentive Award was set up in 2005 to recognize outstanding Chinese students enrolled in graduate programmes here.
 Recipients are selected based on the achievements of their research papers, as well as their potential to contribute to future academic exchanges.